jessibreen/FOSS4GNA_publishing/README.md

-# Writing for the FOSS4GNA Special Issue: Tips for First-Time Authors
+# OpenAccess for OpenSource: Writing and Publishing for the FOSS4GNA Community

-Whether you’re new to academic publishing or just new to this journal, here are a few friendly tips to help get your talk from slides to article.
+Whether you’re new to academic publishing or just new to open access, here are a few friendly tips to help get your talk from slides to article.

 ---